cagedcrown/cagedcrown.github.io/_posts/blog/2015-01-19-first-2-weeks-of-javascript.md

 excerpt: A bootcamp inside of a bootcamp & a CodePen meetup.
 tags: []
 image:
-  feature:
+  feature: JavaScript_Netflix_1024x512.jpg
   teaser: JavaScript_Netflix_400x250.jpg
-  thumb: JavaScript_Netflix_1024x512.jpg
+  thumb:
 share: true
 comments: true
 ---

 ### For the love of God, it's not Java

 Non-programmers don't really know any better when it comes to Java and JavaScript.
 They sound similar, but thats where the comparison ends.
 JavaScript was originally called 'LiveScript' back in the 90's, but someone on their PR team decided it was a good idea to hop on the Java bandwagon.
-So for all my programmer buddies, go easy on your friends and family... too a degree it's not their fault.
+So for all my programmer buddies, go easy on your friends and family... to a degree it's not their fault.

 ### JavaScript Weekend Workshop